EmanuelePiemontese/Exploring-the-Use-of-LLMs-for-Requirements-Specification-in-an-IT-Consulting-Company/README.md

 ```
 📦 repository-root
  ┣ 📂 analyst interview/
- ┃ ┗ 📂 analyst interview.pdf             # Contains the results of the interview with the analyst on the documentation generated
+ ┃ ┃ 📂 analyst interview.md                    # Contains the results of the interview with the analyst on the documentation generated
+ ┃ ┗ 📂 Expert-Feedback-And-TAM-Evaluation.md   # Details of TAM evaluation by experts
  ┣ 📂 workflow/                                 # Contains the project workflow diagram
  ┣ 📂 Prompts/
  ┃ ┣ 📂 Step 1 Prompts/                         # Contains prompts for Step 1 of the workflow
  ┃ ┣ 📂 Step 2 Prompts/                         # Contains prompts for Step 2 of the workflow
  ┃ ┣ 📂 Step 3 Prompts/                         # Contains prompts for Step 3 of the workflow
  ┃ ┗ 📂 Step 4 Prompts/                         # Contains prompts for Step 4 of the workflow
  ┣ 📂 phases/                                   # Tables detailing each project phase
  ┣ 📂 templates/
  ┃ ┣ 📂 Fincons template/                       # US, Epic FDS and FDS templates used by Fincons
  ┃ ┣ 📂 template provided to LLMs/              # US, Epic FDS and FDS templates provided to LLMs
  ┣ 📂 miscellaneous/                            # Contains miscellaneous files
- ┣ 📄 README.md                           # This document
+ ┗ 📄 README.md                                 # This document
- ┗ 📄 Expert Feedback and TAM Evaluation  # Detail of expert evaluation

 ```